Intercontinental rejected $10 billion offer from U.S. suitor: Sky

-LONDON (Reuters) - The world’s largest hotelier, Intercontinental Hotels Group (IHG) (IHG.L), has rejected a 6 billion pound ($10.1 billion) takeover offer from a U.S. bidder, Sky News reported, citing unidentified sources.
+LONDON (Reuters) - The world’s largest hotelier, Intercontinental Hotels Group (IHG), has rejected a 6 billion pound ($10.1 billion) takeover offer from a U.S. bidder, Sky News reported, citing unidentified sources.

 Sky said IHG was braced for the bidder to return with a new offer, or for a rival suitor to come forward.